HYF-Class19/agile-development-hyf-group-3/planning/user-personas.md

 <!-- some introduction -->

-Our website if majorly targeted towards the following users.
+Our website is majorly targeted towards the following users:

 <!-- a persona -->